cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 Everyone knows, but let me emphasize once again: **networking and direct recommendations are paramount**.
 Indeed, many PhD graduates, including myself, have secured positions through direct referrals.

-The marksmanship resume is focused on precision and relevance.
+The marksmanship résumé is focused on precision and relevance.

 Of course, we all need to start somehow and get inside the machine to actually reach those opportunities.
 To gain access to hidden opportunities, we need to first secure a position.
-For that, I suggest crafting a resume that appeals to specific people.
+For that, I suggest crafting a résumé that appeals to specific people.

 # Structure

 {% badge /img/posts/2024/2024-01-12/map.png 140 https://en.wikipedia.org/wiki/Turing_Award %}

 When crafting a résumé, presentation and structure are very important.
-I suggest using a $ \LaTeX $ [template](https://resumegenius.com/resume-templates/latex-resume-template) and tweaking it to make it personal and unique.
+I suggest using a $ \LaTeX $ [template](https://résumégenius.com/résumé-templates/latex-résumé-template) and tweaking it to make it personal and unique.
 For example, just changing the font family and colors is often enough.
 Each section should be clearly labeled and easy to read.